Undergraduate Curriculum Council (UCC)

 About the Undergraduate Curriculum Council (UCC)

 The Undergraduate Curriculum Council (UCC) at Idaho State University exercises, at the University level, the faculty's primary responsibility for the fundamental area of undergraduate curricula, ensuring the quality and appropriateness of undergraduate courses and undergraduate degree programs offered by Idaho State University.
-The UCC reports to the Provost/Vice President for Academic Affairs.
-The UCC's approval is required for all curriculuar and program changes that are to appear in the Undergraduate Catalog.
+The UCC reports to the Faculty Senate.
+The UCC's approval is required for all curricular and program changes that are to appear in the Undergraduate Catalog.
 The UCC's functions include, but are not limited to:

 - The approval of changes to undergraduate curricula, courses, and academic requirements;

 - The coordination of these curricular changes among the academic units and divisions of the university;

 - Continued evaluation and updating of the Undergraduate Catalog as the council approves changes to the curricula, courses, and academic requirements;